 Any site our stories appear on must have a prominent and effective way to contact you.
 If we send you a request to remove our story, you must do so immediately.

 If you share our stories on social media, please tag Southerly.
-Also credit the reporter, if possible.
-We want our writers to get credit for their work.
+Also tag the reporter, if possible.
+We want our contributors to get credit for their work.